MicrosoftDocs/Advertising-docs/BingAds/scripts/includes/tracking-templates.md

-Use tracking templates to specify additional tracking parameters or redirects.
-Bing Ads uses the template to assemble the actual destination URL to associate with the ad.
-For more information, see [Tracking Templates](/bingads/guides/url-tracking-upgraded-urls#trackingtemplatevalidation).
+Tracking templates are used in tandem with FinalUrl to assemble the actual destination URL used with the ad.
+For more information, see [What tracking or URL parameters can I use?](https://help.bingads.microsoft.com/#apex/3/en/56799/2)